 - Near deduplication further aids with consistency by helping find drafts, attachments and other similar documents where privilege might not necessarily be flagged, for example, due to the nature of the parent email (e.g. email sent to opposing counsel and also circulated internally).

-- Categorization can help a reviewer find a document with similar privilege concept when it may not have been recognized previously due to the context of the data.
+- Categorization can help a reviewer find a document with a similar privilege concept when it may not have been recognized previously due to the context of the data.

 - Saved searches allow you to check known third party names that would break privilege.

 By combining these practices and using the tools already available to you, you can create a privilege log set that is comprehensive, complete and fully defensible.

 Image documents early for production to avoid clawbacks.

 Time – or the lack of it – can be one of the biggest problems when producing data.
 Errors with imaging or exporting productions can delay the process of getting data to the opposing party on time.
 Once the production begins to form, go on and image the documents you know will likely be produced, and create dynamic searches to isolate your native documents.

 Better yet, have these searches with these file types set up by default.
 Creating custom imaging searches for each production causes unnecessary delay at a time when you need to move efficiently and effectively.
 And if you’re burning media, begin that process at the earliest time possible to make sure there is time to ship the data.